shafiunmiraz0/CKA/snippets/README.md

 - `11-coredns-issues.md`
 - `20-pod-stuck-terminating.md`

-## Quick usage tips
-- Use `tools\open-snippet.ps1` to copy a snippet to the clipboard quickly.
 - Keep this README and `cka-quick-templates.md` open in your allowed GitHub tab; they contain the fastest copy/paste manifests.

 ---